mwenge/hoverbovver/README.md

 This is the reverse-engineered and [commented source code] for the 1986 Commodore 64 game Hover Bovver by Jeff Minter.
 Following the build instructions below you can compile and run Hover Bovver from scratch yourself on a Linux or Windows desktop.

+You can play Hover Bovver  in your browser at https://mwenge.github.io/hoverbovver/.
+(Ctrl key is 'Fire', Arrow Keys to move.)

 ## Current Status
 The game compiles and plays.
 Lots of redundant data and code still need to be removed.
 Commenting/labelling not started.